A Guide to the Key Neighborhoods in San Miguel de Allende

 Club de Golf Malanquin

 Club de Golf Malanquin combines residential living with recreational amenities.
 The community is centered around a respected golf course and also features a swimming pool, tennis courts, clubhouse, and on-site restaurants.
 As a gated neighborhood, it offers a structured environment and added security.
-Homes range from traditional to modern styles, and the neighborhood attracts buyers who appreciate both lifestyle amenities and a planned setting.
+Malanquin Country Club homes for sale range from traditional to modern styles, and the neighborhood attracts buyers who appreciate both lifestyle amenities and a planned setting.

 Guadalupe